shmoa9/lab-adic/W3D5/README.md

 ## Predict

-As concurrency rises, throughput (tokens/s) should increase, then flatten, while p95 latency should remain low at first and then increase.
-I predict that the knee will be at about:
-> → *16*
+As concurrency rises, throughput (tokens/s) climbs, then flattens; p95 latency is flat at low concurrency, then climbs.
+Your knee (where p95 crosses target as throughput stops rising) will be at about concurrency : > → *16*
-I choose a target p95 end-to-end latency of:
-> → *2.0 seconds*
+Pick a target: p95 end-to-end latency of: > → *2.0 seconds*.
+This is your SLO for today.

 ## Results